RiffleSystems/riffle-website/src/pages/essays/prelude.md

 3. Many relational database management systems aren't built for low latency.
 For example, many databases are built for analytics workloads on large data sets, where small amounts of latency are irrelevant to overall performance.
 </aside>

-One key observation about reactive systems is that making the reactive loop faster can qualitatively change the user experience.
-For example, a small spreadsheet typically updates instantaneously, meaning that the user never needs to worry about stale data; even a few seconds of delay when propagating a change can create a different experience.
-We think the goal of a data management system should be to converge all queries to their new result within a single frame after a write; this means that the developer doesn't need to worry as about temporarily inconsistent loading states, and the user gets fast software.
+Low latency is a critical property for reactive systems.
+A small spreadsheet typically updates instantaneously, meaning that the user never needs to worry about stale data; a few seconds of delay when propagating a change would be a different experience altogether.
+The goal of a UI state management system should be to converge all queries to their new result within a single frame after a write; this means that the developer doesn't need to think about temporarily inconsistent loading states, and the user gets fast software.

-This performance budget is ambitious, but there are reasons to believe it's achievable, especially if we use a relational model.
+This performance budget is ambitious, but there are reasons to believe it's achievable if we use a relational model.
 The database community has spent considerable effort making it fast to execute relational queries; many SQLite queries complete in well under one millisecond.
-Furthermore, re-running queries from scratch is the most naive way to achieve reactivity, but there has been substantial work on incrementally maintaining relational queries (e.g., [Materialize](https://materialize.com/), [SQLive](https://sqlive.io/), and [Differential Datalog](https://github.com/vmware/differential-datalog)) which can make updates to queries much faster than re-running from scratch.
+Furthermore, there has been substantial work on incrementally maintaining relational queries (e.g., [Materialize](https://materialize.com/), [SQLive](https://sqlive.io/), and [Differential Datalog](https://github.com/vmware/differential-datalog)) which can make small updates to queries much faster than re-running from scratch.

 ### Managing all state in one system provides greater flexibility

 ![](/assets/blog/prelude/unified.png)

-Traditionally, ephemeral "UI state", e.g. local state in a React component, is treated as separate from "application state".
-One reason for this is performance characteristics—it would be impractical to have the hover-state of a button depend on a network roundtrip, or even blocking on a disk write.
-With a fast database so close at hand, this performance split doesn't necessarily need to exist.
+Traditionally, ephemeral "UI state," like the content of a text input box, is treated as separate from "application state" like the list of tracks in a music collection.
+One reason for this is performance characteristics—it would be impractical to have a text input box depend on a network roundtrip, or even blocking on a disk write.

+With a fast database close at hand, this split doesn't necessarily need to exist.
 What if we instead combined both "UI state" and "app state" into a single state management system?
-This unified approach could help with managing a reactive query system—if queries need to react to UI state, then the database needs to somehow be aware of that UI state.
+This unified approach would help with managing a reactive query system—if queries need to react to UI state, then the database needs to somehow be aware of that UI state.
 Such a system could also present a unified system model to a developer, e.g. allow them to view the entire state of a UI in a debugger.

-It would still be useful to configure state along various dimensions: persistence, sharing across users, etc. But in a unified system, these could just be lightweight checkboxes, not entirely different systems.
-This configurability could have concrete benefits—for example, it's often useful to persist UI state, like the currently active tab in an app.
-Also, in modern real-time collaborative apps, UI state like cursor position or hover state is sometimes shared among clients.
-A unified approach to state could accommodate these kinds of changes more easily.
+It would still be essential to configure state along various dimensions: persistence, sharing across users, etc. But in a unified system, these could just be lightweight checkboxes, not entirely different systems.
+This would make it easy to decide to persist some UI state, like the currently active tab in an app.
+UI state could even be shared among clients—in real-time collaborative applications, it's often useful to share cursor position, live per-character text contents, and other state that was traditionally relegated to local UI state.

 ## Our prototype system